 To establish a VoC program, a brand must be passionate and relentless in the pursuit of customer needs.
 Why does this matter?

 Buyers are more sophisticated and educated than ever before.
-They care just as much about how they are treated and the experience with your brand as they do about your actual product or services.
+They care just as much about how they are treated and the overall customer experience with your brand as they do about your actual product or services.
 Customers crave genuine, transparent brands.
 And customers in the modern age are all too quick to report a bad customer service interaction, which has the potential to derail your brand.

 Thus, to remain competitive and continue to attract new customers, customer advocacy is a must for any company.
 These efforts are also tied to other forms of advocacy marketing, including employee advocacy and influencer relations.
 When these three programs are executed in tandem, they can drive true business impact.